Major Update

 38 CPEs

-Today's organizations depend on complex, multicloud environments which must support hundreds of different services across multiple clouds.
-These services are often insecure by default.
-Similar services in different Cloud Service Providers (CSPs) need to be protected using very different methods.
-Security teams need a deep understanding of AWS, Azure, and Google Cloud services to lock them down properly.
-Checking off compliance requirements is not enough to protect the confidentiality, integrity, and availability of your organization's data, nor will it prevent attackers from taking your critical systems down.
+Checking off compliance requirements is simply not enough to protect the confidentiality, integrity, and availability of your organization's data, nor will it prevent attackers from taking your critical systems down.
 With the right controls, organizations can reduce their attack surface and prevent security incidents from becoming breaches.
-Mistakes happen.
-Limit the impact of the inevitable.
+Mistakes are inevitable but you can limit the impact.

 What You Will Learn

-Prevent real attacks with controls that matter.
+Prevent real attacks with controls that matter

 "The course provided so much information and details about common security misconfigurations and mistakes in the cloud that one would not believe fit into the week.
 Very comprehensive, but the scary thing is that it feels like it is barely scratching the surface!
 Awesome job by the course authors." - Petr Sidopulos